24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 The Benson, a Coast Hotel

 Shunning Portland’s hipster reputation, this luxury hotel adds a dash of elegance to the city’s hotel scene.
-You’ll love the dark rich colors and sophisticated European-inspired decor.
+I love the dark, rich colors and sophisticated European-inspired decor here.

 Forest Park

 Need more proof that Portland is one of the greenest cities in America?
-Venture west of the downtown to the massive Forest Park.
+Let’s venture west of downtown to the massive Forest Park (map).
 At over 5,000 acres, the park comprises one of the world’s largest urban forests.
+It’s everything I dreamt the Pacific Northwest should be.

 Forest Park